applesea2/StockMarketApp/README.md

 ## Features

-List the main features of your application.
-Be specific and highlight what users can do.

 > - **Real-time Stock Quotes:** Fetch and display up-to-date stock prices based on a stock symbol.
 > - **Interactive Candlestick Charts:** Visualize price movements with interactive candlestick charts powered by Blazor-ApexCharts.
 > - **Search Functionality:** Easily search for specific stocks by symbol or company.